“Dan is by far the best math teacher I have had.”

 After completing my PhD in mathematics at the University of Washington, I decided that teaching math is the most important contribution I can make to the world.
 I’ve devoted much of my life to understanding and teaching the motivation, history, aesthetics, and deep structure of mathematics.
 Math is a maligned and mistreated subject, often mis-taught, often misunderstood.
 My goal is to give everyone the chance to fall in love with mathematics.
 Whether you excel or struggle, whether you’re a teacher or student, parent or child, if you want to learn what math is really about, I can help.

-- Co-Director of Math for Love
+- Founder and Director of Operations of Math for Love

-- Designer and Leader of Math Teacher Circles, under Washington STEM grant.
+- Designer and Leader of Math Teacher Circles, under Washington STEM grant

 - Launched the Robinson Center’s Saturday Math Program at the University of Washington